maz-kar/SwftUnitTests/README.md

 - Given, When, Then

 ## TODO
-on 23.07:
+on 25.07:
 - Compare my tests with the templates and keep the better ones.
-- write tests for downloadingEscaping and downloadCombine
+- Write tests for downloadCombine
+- Write tests for NewMockDataService class